 * * *

 That’s right, even though it’s “only” a painting, they have managed to “airbrush out” the thousands of Jewish graves covering the southern slopes of the Mount of Olives!
 Now, if I were completely given over to cynicism, I could just shrug this off and say “turnabout’s fair play”.
-BUT, if Jerusalem is to ever have a just resolution of its issues and the competing claims of its various peoples, it’s NOT going to come through airbrushing the “other” out of history.
+BUT, if Jerusalem is to ever have a just resolution of its issues and the competing claims of its various peoples, it’s NOT going to come through airbrushing the “other” out of history or off the map.
 It’s not helpful and it’s not legitimate — whoever does it.